burrito-elixir/burrito/README.md

   * Compilation artifacts for any [elixir-make](https://github.com/elixir-lang/elixir_make) based NIFs used by the project
 * Provides a "plugin" interface for injecting Zig code into your application's boot sequence
   * We use this to perform automatic updates and licensing checks (see `lib/versions/release_file.ex` for details)
+* Automatically uninstalls old versions of the payload if a new version is run.

 #### Technical Component Overview
 Burrito is composed of a few different components: